cctop status

-Keep an eye on every AI coding session.
+Keep an eye on your AI coding sessions.

 See which session is waiting on you.
 Jump there with a keystroke.

-cctop menubar panel showing five active coding sessions
+cctop menubar panel showing active AI coding sessions

 Tokyo Night theme